Glide bomb: Development

-During World War II the first operational glide bombs were developed by the Germans as an anti-shipping weapon.
-Ships are typically very difficult to attack: a direct hit or an extremely near miss is needed to do any serious damage, hitting a target as small as a ship was difficult in this period.
+During World War II, the first operational glide bombs were developed by the Germans as an anti-shipping weapon.
+Ships are typically very difficult to attack: a direct hit or an extremely near miss is needed to do any serious damage, and hitting a target as small as a ship was difficult in this period.
 At first dive bombers were used with some success in this role, but their successes were countered by ever-increasing anti-aircraft defenses on the Royal Navy ships they were attacking.
-By 1941 accurate bombing was as difficult as ever, with the added problem of evading anti-aircraft fire.
+By 1941, accurate bombing was as difficult as ever, with the added problem of evading anti-aircraft fire.

 The German solution was the development of a number of glide bombs employing radio control guidance.
-One was created by fitting a control package on the rear of an otherwise standard bomb, starting with their 100 kg armor-piercing bomb to create the Ruhrstahl SD 1400, commonly referred to as Fritz-X. This weapon was designed specifically to pierce the deck armor of heavy cruisers and battleships.
+One was created by fitting a control package on the rear of an otherwise standard bomb, starting with their 1400 kg armor-piercing bomb to create the Ruhrstahl SD 1400, commonly referred to as Fritz-X. This weapon was designed specifically to pierce the deck armor of heavy cruisers and battleships.
 The bomb aimer dropped the bomb from high altitude while the aircraft was still approaching the ship, and guided it to impact with the target by sending commands to spoilers attached to its rear.
 This proved to be difficult to do, because as the bomb dropped toward the target it fell further behind the launch aircraft, eventually becoming difficult to see.
 This problem was solved by having the launch aircraft slow down and enter a climb to avoid overtaking the bomb as it fell.